nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:** Case sensitivity
-- `Telegram Handle`, `Email`, and `Nickname` are case-sensitive, and will and will retain the exact format as provided by the user.
+- `Telegram Handle`, `Email`, and `Nickname` are case-sensitive, and will retain the exact format as provided by the user.
 - `Name`, `Student Status`, and `Role` are not case-sensitive, and will be automatically converted into their official format.

 </box>